What if I am a posted worker from the EU, Norway, Iceland, Liechtenstein or Switzerland?

 Under the new protocol on social security coordination

-All EU countries have opted in to a set of rules known as the ‘detached worker’ rules.
+All EU countries have opted into a set of rules known as the ‘detached worker’ rules.
 Under these provisions, people who are posted to the UK for no more than 24 months must remain in their home country social security scheme.
 If this applies to you, you do not have to pay NIC in the UK.

 If you are posted to the UK for more than 24 months, assuming you are not a multi-state worker, you would usually need to pay social security in the UK from your first day of work in the UK.
-There is no provision for an ‘exception’ like under the old co-ordinated EEA rules.
+There is no provision for an ‘exception’ like under the old EEA rules.

 If you are posted to the UK from the EEA for more than 24 months but less than 5 years, you can request to remain in your home country social security system.
 If you are posted to the UK for up to 24 months, you must remain in your home country system.